rohancs/DataPipeline/README.md

     (2) Transform -- not implemented
     (3) Load

-2. Communication between Extrator and Loader is via a Blocking Queue -- Extractor Loads the Queue & Loader empties it
+2. Communication between Extractor and Loader is via a Blocking Queue -- Extractor Loads the Queue & Loader empties it

 3. "Extractor" is responsible for extracting data from external data source